Skip to Content

 • Eye bruising

-• Fluid leaking from ears
+• Fluid leaking from the ears

 • Blood trapped behind the eardrum